jcaip/jcaip.github.io/_posts/2016-07-15-Genetic-Algorithm.md

 ---

 ## The Problem
 So I've been meaning to create a blog to chronicle all the technical stuff I do, and I just discovered jekyll-now and I love it so far.
-So without much further ado, this is the first post on my blog, and it describes running a genetic algorith to create a string of numbers and operations that evaluates to 42.
+So without much further ado, this is the first post on my blog, and it describes running a genetic algorithm to create a string of numbers and operations that evaluates to 42.

 For example, when I run the algorithm, one string it may return is '262-12-246'.
-It's important to note that the string that it does return will always be "gramatically" correct - it will be formatted correctly (for example, there wont be something like 2++34)
+It's important to note that the string that it does return will always be "gramatically" correct - it will always be formatted properly (for example, there wont be something like 2++34)

 ## The Approach

-The idea is to mimic biology and natrual selection acting on a _population_ of organisms.
+The idea is to mimic biological natrual selection acting on a _population_ of organisms.
 Each individual of the population has a _fitness score_, which I have defined in my code as the distance from the result of that expression to
 42. An individuals chance to reproduce to pass on its genetic information to